 Personality is the 7th track, and is another mellow track.
 Again, this feels like something Eternal might have passed over.

 I’ll Find You, the third single (and her worst performing single until 2008’s Woo (U Make Me)), is a pretty mellow track.
+Michelle is more than capable of singing these schmaltzy ballads, but they should never have put it here on this album.
 It’s followed by Your Love, which at best – is dull.

 Thankfully her second single, the excellent Sweetness, is next.
 It reached #4 in the UK, and became what continues to be her highest charting song.
 It’s a great little pop jaunt, complete with ‘shoo-be-doos‘.